bryceandy/PHPUnit-code-katas/README.md

 N and X are integers within the range [1..100,000];
 each element of array A is an integer within the range [1..X].

+## 9. Permutation Check

+Given an array A of N integers, write a function to determine if A is a permutation.

+A permutation consists of integers 1, 2, ..., N. If it isn't a permutation the result should be 0, and 1 if the array is a permutation.

+Examples:

+Consider array X = [4, 1, 3, 2], the result should be 1.

+But an array Y = [4, 1, 2] should result into 0.